BradyBassett/PackageDeliveryRouter/README.md

 First, gets minimal spanning tree from graph, then traverses that tree to get the path solution.

 Good approximation of the solution

+My solution I believe is the best of both worlds when compared to the two other options.
+It is relatively fast, in some cases even faster than the nearest neighbor
 ### Nearest Neighbor
 Time - O(N^2)

 This algorithm starts from a chosen node and then selects the edge with the lowest weight and sets that connecting node as the current node and then repeats until a solution is found.

 Poor approximation of the solution

+This solution overall is very simple and when compared to my chosen algorithm is very lacking in performance.
+I originally chose this algorithm as my primary solution and often found my lowest mileage being somewhere in the 130s at best, with incorrect package loading.
+So, though this algorithm is simple and relatively fast, its accuracy is not very good.
 ### Brute Force
 Time - O(N!)

 This solution first creates an adjacency matrix for every node and edge.
 After this the algorithm will calculate every permutation and determine that path distance, with the lowest distance path in the end being the correct solution.

 Optimal solution

+When compared to my solution this algorithm has much better solutions as it is guaranteed to determine the most optimal pathing.
+Though this accuracy comes with the massive downside of having abysmally slow computational time, with having a factorial time complexity.
+So, though this algorithm has optimal results, the speed is a dealbreaker.

 ## Different Approach